 So there we are, the guide to where to stay in London, area by area.

-I hope that you have an enjoyable stay during your time in my hometown!
+We hope that you have an enjoyable stay during your time in this fabulous city!

 Where to Stay in London: Frequently Asked Questions